Skip to main content

 At 15, Liz moved to the ‘bright lights and big city’ of Ballarat, to work as a live-in domestic servant.
 Here Peters speculated that she fell in with a group of prostitutes.
 After initially being shocked by their lifestyle, she realised that her knowledge of drugs could assist the girls to make easy money.
 She created a potion that could be slipped into a man’s drink.
 When he slipped into semi-unconsciousness, the girls would ransack his pockets and make off with whatever cash or valuables they found.

-Eventually, Elizabeth was found in Ballarat by a preacher from South Australia and taken back to Moonta, where, at 17 years, she was reunited with her mother and stepfather.
+Eventually, Elizabeth was found in Ballarat by a preacher from South Australia and taken to Moonta, where she had spent her very early childhood.
+At 17 years of age, she was reunited with her mother and now, a stepfather.
 She found work as a live-in housekeeper for widower Thomas Woolcock, but this caused a huge scandal in the small town.
-So, in February 1867, they married, and Elizabeth became stepmother to Thomas’ young son, Tom.
+So, in February 1867, they married, and Elizabeth became stepmother to Thomas’s young son, Tom.

 Thomas and Elizabeth Woolcock, with Thomas' son Tom, photo taken approximately 1865.
 SLSA: B 12311